About the Program

 - Investigate the etiology of Parkinson’s, particularly through studies of gene environment interactions.

-Fellows work directly with faculty from the division of Parkinson's Disease and Movement Disorders-- Nicole Calakos, MD, PhD, Jeffrey Cooney, MD, Noreen Bukhari-Parlakturk, MD, PhD, Burton Scott, MD, PhD, MD, PhD, and Sneha Arun Mantri, MD, and as well as the Duke Department of Neurosurgery.
+Fellows work directly with faculty from the division of Parkinson's Disease and Movement Disorders-- Nicole Calakos, MD, PhD, Jeffrey Cooney, MD, Noreen Bukhari-Parlakturk, MD, PhD, Burton Scott, MD, PhD, MD, PhD, Kyle Mitchell, MD, Sneha Arun Mantri, MD, and Kim Struble, PA-C, as well as the Duke Department of Neurosurgery.
 These faculty members are movement disorders specialists with extensive clinical trials experience or laboratory research expertise.

 In addition to the direct goals and objectives of this program, the program training director emphasizes the necessity of maintaining the highest ethical standards while interacting with patients, physicians, and other health care workers.